Very often I remember the name of the R function I need to use for a particular

 learning process again, I decide to look for the R script on my computer that

 did make use of this function.
-And here comes the power of bash
+And here comes the power of bash! (if you have

 bash on your computer, of course…).
 Well, to be more precise, I actually